 While this documentary follows Billy’s Mize’s personal story, it also defines and explains the Bakersfield Sound.
 Through Billy we can see the impact Bakersfield made on our culture: from influencing Elvis’ style to the diverse group of artists who recorded Billy’s music, including Waylon Jennings, Jerry Lee Lewis, Dean Martin, Glen Campbell, Barbara Mandrell and many more.

-On March 21st 2012, the Country Music Hall of Fame opened a 2-year Bakersfield Sound Exhibit, honoring Billy Mize among others.
-Hopefully this is the first of many steps to honor these radical, unique musicians.
+On March 21st 2012, the Country Music Hall of Fame opened a 5-year Bakersfield Sound Exhibit honoring Billy Mize and these radical, unique musicians.